nicocorrea/fireship_git/readme.md

 > git rebase -i origin/main

 **NOTE**: The 'origin/main' here is eventually those two that need to be rebased.
 It can be origin/feature-branch.

-this is the test branch

-This is added into main branch.. motherfuckeeeeer.

-This is a new motherfuckeeeeeer.

-One commit.

-Two commit.